Learning Low-Frequency Motion Control for Robust and Dynamic Robot Locomotion: Methodology

 where $\gamma\in\left[0,1\right)$ represents the discount factor and $\mathcal{T}$, dependent on $\pi_\theta$, denotes a finite-horizon trajectory with episode length $N$.
 Our reward function, $R$, comprises several reward terms that allow for efficient and stable tracking of reference base velocity commands.
 We use the proximal policy optimization (PPO)~\cite{schulman2017proximal} strategy to train each of our policies.
 Our training approach, including the reward function, has been derived from prior works~\cite{hwangbo2019learning, gangapurwala2020guided, rudin2022learning}.

 While our method is quite standard, training several policies for different motion control frequencies requires tuning of individual reward terms and hyperparameters such as $\gamma$.
 For example, for an episodic length of \SI{1}{\second}, executing a policy at \SI{200}{\hertz} would imply collection of forty times more samples than for a \SI{5}{\hertz} policy.
-Consider another example.
-The half-life of $\gamma$ can be given by,
+Additionally, the half-life of $\gamma$ can be given by,

 For $\gamma=0.98$, the half-life would correspond to 34 control steps.
 For a \SI{200}{\hertz} policy, this is equivalent to \SI{0.17}{\second} while for a \SI{5}{\hertz} policy, this represents a duration of \SI{6.8}{\second}.